ravishwetha/Stacks-and-Queues-puzzle-game/README.md

 ### Development ###

+#### Motivation ####

+To make a fun and entertaining puzzle game.
+Originally intended to provide a more significant educational experience but we have found that it can only currently serve as exposure to these data structures based on user feedback.

+#### Techical ####

 This game was written mainly in C++ and using SFML, a multimedia API.
 Bugs and issues are reported on this repository's issues page.

+#### Future features ####

+1. Queues, we had not been able to implement queues in the previous sprint, but the foundation for the integration of a Queue class and objects have been setup in the other class methods.
+2. Level 1 has been completed with only one stack (refer to video).
+Ateast 2 more levels with increasing difficulty are planned with both stacks and queues included.
+3. Music and sound effects.

 ### Download ###